baileyvanwormer/baileyvanwormer/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/baileyvanwormer/).

-Check out my App Projects below!
+Check out my Software Projects below!

 ## Happ
 Developed with Turner White (@turner-white) using...